In this list, we’re going to look at the 10 best spiritual movies of all time and the spiritual characters who made them so darned good.

-Spiritual Mulan Quote: Destiny guard our girls and our future as it fast unfurls.
+Mulan Quote: Destiny guards our girls and our future as it fast unfurls.
 Please look kindly on these cultured pearls, each a perfect porcelain doll.
 Please bring honor to us all.

-IF YOU LOVE MULAN: You have a beautiful soul and are full of integrity.
+IF Mulan is your fave: You have a beautiful soul and are full of integrity.

 In The Life of Pi, Pi’s parents sell their zoo and board a freighter with their sons.
 Tragedy strikes.
 Down goes the freighter.
 Pi is left alone as the only human survivor.
 He has his pet Bengal tiger for company (damn good pet, right?).
 If Pi and his tiger are to survive, they will have to learn to be friends and to trust one another.